-On September 17, 2021, the Company entered into a purchase and sale agreement (the "Pioneer PSA") with Pioneer Natural Resources USA, Inc ("PXD"), DE Midland III, LLC ("DEM"), Parsley Minerals, LLC ("PM") and Parsley Energy, L.P. ("PE" and collectively with PXD, DEM, and PM, the "Seller") pursuant to which the Company agreed to purchase (the "Pioneer Acquisition"), effective as of July 1, 2021, certain oil and natural gas properties in the Midland Basin, including approximately 20,000 net acres, and approximately 135 gross (121 net) operated locations, located in western Glasscock County.
-Texas, as well as related assets and contracts (the "Pioneer Assets").
+On September 17, 2021, the Company entered into a purchase and sale agreement (the "Pioneer PSA") with Pioneer Natural Resources USA, Inc ("PXD"), DE Midland III, LLC ("DEM"), Parsley Minerals, LLC ("PM") and Parsley Energy, L.P. ("PE" and collectively with PXD, DEM, and PM, the "Seller") pursuant to which the Company agreed to purchase (the "Pioneer Acquisition"), effective as of July 1, 2021, certain oil and natural gas properties in the Midland Basin, including approximately 20,000 net acres, and approximately 135 gross (121 net) operated locations, located in western Glasscock County, Texas, as well as related assets and contracts (the "Pioneer Assets").

-On October 18, 2021 ("Pioneer Closing Date"), the Company closed the Pioneer Acquisition for an aggregate purchase price of \$206.3 million, comprised of (i) \$131.6 million in cash, (ii) 959,691 shares of the Company's common stock, par value \$0.01 per share (the "common stock"), based upon the share price as of the Pioneer Closing Date and (iii) \$3.8 million in transaction related expenses, inclusive of customary closing adjustments, subject to post-closing adjustments.
+On October 18, 2021 ("Pioneer Closing Date"), the Company closed the Pioneer Acquisition for an aggregate purchase price of \$210.1 million, comprised of (i) \$135.3 million in cash, (ii) 959,691 shares of the Company's common stock, par value \$0.01 per share (the "common stock"), based upon the share price as of the Pioneer Closing Date and (iii) \$3.9 million in transaction related expenses, inclusive of post-closing adjustments.